Yainer Diaz Player Props: Astros vs. Cardinals

 Yainer Diaz At The Plate

-- Diaz is hitting .275 with nine doubles, seven home runs and three walks.
+- Diaz has nine doubles, seven home runs and three walks while batting .265.

-- He has homered in 17.5% of his games this season, and 5% of his chances at the plate.
+- In 17.1% of his games this year, he has gone deep, and 4.9% of his trips to the plate.

-- In 15 games this season, Diaz has picked up an RBI, with more than one RBI once.
+- In 15 games this year, Diaz has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.